CPC Assessment Structure and Purpose

 The CPC Assessment

 The CPC Assessment is not pass/fail, but rather a performance standard assessment.
 Its purpose is simply to identify potential areas where a CRNA may need additional education.
 CRNAs will maintain their certification, even if they do not meet the performance standard, provided that they complete additional focused continuing education in any area where the performance standard is not met.
-In February 2019, the NBCRNA announced the removal of the pass/fail requirement for the CPC Assessment.
-See your personalized CPC Timeline.

 Cost for the CPC Assessment